jfalcou/eve/README.md

    - VMX
    - VSX

- - We **do not support** ARM SVE as the execution model makes no sense and the current compiler support is not adequate for us.
+ - We **do not support** ARM SVE with dynamic as the execution model makes no sense and the current compiler support is not adequate for us. **WOrk is in progress for fixed size SVE support**.
  - We **do not support** GPGPU, this is the job for another tool.

 ### Current roster of supported compiler